malden-feuerstein/contracts/README.md

 - To show linter warnings: `yarn lint`

 ### TODO
-- Connect the web front end to show the cash assets and investments in the fund
 - Backtest it with real data
 - Maybe increase percentage precision to 18 decimals to completely capture all WAVAX precision?
 - Actually make use of the stored prices in the InvestmentManager.
 Currently they're stored but not used.